Future stability of the FLRW spacetime for a large class of perfect fluids: A class of symmetric hyperbolic systems

 \item $B^{\mu}=B^{\mu}(t,u)$ and $\textbf{B}=\textbf{B}(t,u)$ are $\mathbb M_{N\times N}$-valued maps, and $B^{\mu},\,\textbf{B}\in C^{0}([T_{0},0],C^{\infty}( \mathbb R^{N}))$, $B^{0}\in C^{1}([T_{0},0],C^{\infty}( \mathbb R^{N}))$ and they satisfy

-\item Suppose\footnote{This variation of the original condition (v) and (B.3) in \cite{Oliynyk2016a} facilitate the examinations of the conditions of this theorem, and the proof is easy to recover by minor corrections.
+\item Suppose\footnote{This variation of the original condition (v) and (B.3) in \cite{Oliynyk2016a} facilitates the examinations of the conditions of this theorem, and the proof is easy to be recovered by minor corrections.
 Note that the $\tau$-singular terms caused by $\tilde{B}^0 (t,u)$ and $\tilde{\textbf{B}} (t,u)$ can be absorbed into the principle singular term with the good sign.
-We give a Remark \ref{R:A2} on the key revision in the proof.
+We give a Remark \ref{R:A2} on the key revisions in the proof.
 See the proof in \cite{Oliynyk2016a} or more details in \cite[\S $5$]{Liu2017} involving such variations. }

 where $\tilde{B}^0 (t,0)=0$ and $\tilde{\textbf{B}} (t,0)=0$.
 There exists constants $\kappa,\,\gamma_{1},\,\gamma_{2}$ such that

 for all $ t \in[T_{0},0] $.

 \item For all $(t,u)\in[T_{0},0]\times\mathbb R^{N}$, we have